silphid/jen/README.md

 # Wishlist

+- Allow marking prompt steps' variables as transient, which does not persist them to jen.yaml file (useful for variables scoped to some action).
 - Add reusable modules (including both templates and scripts).
 - Add support for injecting snippets in specific sections of files in a second time (ie: adding multiple endpoints to an existing service).
 - Add `jen confirm MESSAGE` command for scripts to use for confirming dangerous operations like uninstalling (the command returns either 0 or 1, depending on whether user responds Yes or No respectively).